gtekle/Portfolio_with_bootstrap/README.md

 ## Show your support

-Give a â­ï¸ if you like this project!
+Give a ⭐️ if you like this project!

 ## Acknowledgments

 - Microverse Inc

-## ðŸ“ License
+## 📝 License

 This project is [MIT](./MIT.md) licensed.